The difference between a movie and a video is that a movie is created in the filmmakers’ minds and a video is created on a monitor.

 I’ve learned to hold my friends (the team) close and my enemies (the monitors) closer.
 I’m working hard to be a guy who can make cinematic movies using a monitor.
-And, even though the damn thing is like a ball and chain (try nipping across the street to catch a shot when the camera’s attached to an essential umbilical cord), I’ve learned to stop worrying and love the wires.
+And, even though the damn thing is like a ball and chain (try nipping across the street to catch a shot when the camera’s on a short Teradek leash or attached to an SDI umbilical cord), I’ve learned to stop worrying and love the village.

 Here’s some tips for shooting cinematic movies using monitors:

 - Block.
 Light.
 Rehearse.
 Shoot.

 The Holy Quadrinity, the best practice for filmmaking, well established 100 years ago and never bettered.
 Ignore the camera when blocking: there aren’t shots yet, only the actors and Director telling a story.
 The DP and Director design the shots once the blocking is finished.
 Ignore the monitor most of the time when lighting, This is the more creative portion of the process: use your mind for that.
 By the time it gets to the camera rehearsal, the story has been mostly created; use the monitor as a tool for adjustments.

 Stand near the camera and look at the set, the lighting, the actors, the story unfolding.
 Use your understanding of cinema and your imagination to make the movie.
 This goes for the Director and the DP, who have more access to the camera, but also, as much as is possible, the DIT, Gaffer, Grip, Art, Props, etc.